 If you are receiving alimony it might be worth it to ask your financial advisor if you should be saving into an IRA or Roth IRA if you aren’t already.
 Keep in mind limits due to income and age, and know that these types of accounts come with some attractive features that might just help make your later years more comfortable.

-The opinions voiced in this article are for general information only.
-They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by NPC.
+The opinions voiced are for general information only.
+They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by Sagepoint Financial.
 To determine which investments may be appropriate for you, consult with your financial professional.
 Please remember that investment decisions should be based on an individual’s goals, time horizon, and tolerance for risk.
-NPC does not render legal advice.
+Registered Representative may only discuss/and or transact securities business with residents of the following state: AR, AZ, CA, CO, DE, FL, GA, HI, ID, IL, LA, MA, MD, MN, MO, MS, NM, NV, NY, OK, OR, PA, SD, TX, WA.